timcastillogill/ElecVerse_Frontend_LightBulb/README.md

 ### Additional Functionality

-I added functionality of adding the number of items in the basket to show next to the basket when the basket had more than 1 item.
-The reason it wasn't 0 items was because the test dictated that the basket must default with 1 item.
+I added functionality of adding the number of items in the cart to show next to the cart when the cart had more than 1 item.
+The reason it wasn't 0 items was because the test dictated that the cart must default with 1 item.